-I’ve been journaling for almost 6 years now, pretty much every day of my life.
-I’ve written hundreds of pages filled with emotions, both the good and the bad.
-Some people wonder if this habit of journaling can be harmful.
-I'm here to show you exactly what can happen when you start journaling.
+I’ve been journaling for 10 years now.
+In the process, I’ve written hundreds of pages filled with emotions, rants, stories, and experiences, both the good and the bad.
+Some people have asked me if this habit of journaling can be harmful.
+For example, do I ever get lost in negativity if I keep writing about it?

-This is an article about the ways in which journaling can be harmful, but that doesn’t mean that I think journaling is harmful.
-Definitely not.
+While this article is about how journaling can be harmful, that doesn’t mean that I think journaling is harmful.
 In fact, journaling has helped me in a lot of ways.
-Despite that, I have still done my best to find ways in which the habit of journaling can still be harmful to someone else.
+Despite that, I have encountered some ways in which journaling can be harmful to someone.

 Examples of how journaling can be harmful